leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 ---Added Gravity Master Gene which gives a bonus whether on planet or in space.

 ---Added new trait that gives +4 to all skills that is forced by the Main Gene for this xeno.

+---If LK Ultimate Armory mod is installed , grants chance for the gear to spawn the Evolved Humans and every other faction along with normal gear